barrynorthern/crypto-alerts/README.md

 ## Roadmap

-* Deploy as a docker container so this can run constantly
+* ~Deploy as a docker container so this can run constantly~
+* Improve event subscription to prevent multiple listeners
+* Refactor to generalise event subscription
+* Improve messaging formats
 * Add support for other games / dapps